Back to Library

 Exercise Guide

-How to do a machine seated reverse fly
+How to do machine seated reverse fly

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The machine seated reverse fly is an effective way to isolate the posterior deltoids and upper back muscles like the rhomboids.
 The fixed path of the machine helps eliminate momentum, ensuring that the rear delts perform the majority of the work.
 This exercise is crucial for maintaining shoulder health and achieving a balanced look, especially for those who perform a lot of chest pressing movements.